brainstormforce/wp-remote-site-search/README.md

 # wp-remote-site-search
-This plugin will display search results from any domain using REST API.
+This plugin will display search results from any domain using WP REST API.

 # Description

-WP Remote Site Search is a search plugin for WordPress that returns results as the user types for what they are looking REST API.
+WP Remote Site Search is a search plugin for WordPress that returns any WordPress site's data using REST API.

 Here’s a list of shortcodes currently available in the wp-remote-site-search plugin.